History of Boeing in Timeline

 November 1, 2024: IAM Endorses Improved Contract Offer

-On November 1, 2024, the IAM endorsed an improved contract offer, including a pay rise, bonus, and reinstatement of an annual bonus scheme.
+On November 1, 2024, the IAM endorsed an improved contract offer which included a 38% pay rise, a $12,000 ratification bonus, and the reinstatement of an annual bonus scheme.

-November 5, 2024: Boeing Workers Accept Pay Deal, Ending Strike
+November 5, 2024: Workers Accept Pay Deal, Ending Strike

-On November 5, 2024, Boeing workers accepted the pay deal, ending a seven-week-long strike.
+On November 5, 2024, Boeing workers accepted the pay deal, ending a seven-week-long walk out.

-In 2024, Boeing delivered only 348 aircraft, its lowest output since the pandemic.
-Boeing ended the year with a backlog of 5,595 unfilled orders.
+In 2024, Boeing delivered just 348 aircraft to its customers, its lowest output since the COVID-19 pandemic, ending the year with a backlog of 5,595 unfilled orders.

 2024: Protests and Divestment Calls

-In 2024, students on hunger strike at Brown University named Boeing among corporations to divest from.
-Protests against Boeing sales to Israel led to arrests at a Boeing facility in Heath, Ohio, and the student union at Washington University in St. Louis passed a resolution calling for the university to divest from Boeing.
+In 2024, students on hunger strike at Brown University named Boeing among the list of corporations to divest from.
+Protesters were arrested after blocking entrances to a Boeing facility in Heath, Ohio, and the student union at Washington University in St. Louis passed a resolution calling on the university to divest from Boeing.

 March 2025: Contract for Next Generation Air Dominance

-In March 2025, Boeing was awarded a contract to build the U.S. Air Force's Next Generation Air Dominance fighter in a deal worth more than $20 billion.
+In March 2025, Boeing was awarded a contract to build the U.S. Air Force's most sophisticated fighter, known as Next Generation Air Dominance, in a contract worth more than $20 billion.